Have a retail space or looking to get one? These are five key rules for how to design a retail booth for maximum impact.

 I’m sharing with you not only my own booth space at Homemade at The Barn but also four other displays.
 These are some of the best examples of how to design a booth for maximum impact.

-1. Make the most of the height in your space
+1. Make the most of the height

 Tallulah Vintage Home is a vintage and upcycled retailer who does a brilliant job of maximising the height in their booth.